-Who Is at Risk for Brain Cancer?
+Is Brain Cancer?

-What are the Symptoms of Brain Cancer?
+Are the Symptoms of Brain Cancer?

 The symptoms of brain cancer depend on the size and location of

-- headaches (usually worse in the morning)
+- headaches that are usually worse in the morning

-- lack of coordination
+- a lack of coordination

-- lack of balance
+- a lack of balance

 - difficulty walking

-- memory problems
+- memory lapses